ublue-os/website/docs/images/bazzite/FAQ.md

 Nvidia's proprietary drivers currently do not work with any of this.
 AMD and Intel have open source drivers on Linux and are usaully the far better option to use.

-Hopefully this changes in the future thanks to the upcoming [NVK](https://www.collabora.com/news-and-blog/news-and-events/introducing-nvk.html) project, then most people would not have to bother with Nvidia's closed source driver philosophy and all of the downsides that come with that.
+Hopefully this changes in the future thanks to the upcoming [NVK](https://www.collabora.com/news-and-blog/news-and-events/introducing-nvk.html) project.
+Then most desktop Linux users would not have to bother with Nvidia's closed source driver philosophy and all of the downsides that come with that.

 ## For the AMD/Intel desktop images, why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?

 Steam is not built with flatpak in mind.
 Valve does not contribute to it, and as a result there are many workarounds that the Arch package does not have to worry about it.
 The Steam Deck uses the Arch package, and to stay consistent with SteamOS so do we.

 Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) and other packages added to the container.
-It can also utilize the latest GPU driver releases without the end user having to worry about ABI considerations.
+It can also utilize the latest GPU driver releases without the end user having to worry about ABI considerations or a broken driver on the host.

-A user can install the Flatpak Steam at any time and use both verisons of Steam if they desire.
+A user can still install the Flatpak Steam at any time and use both verisons of Steam if they desire.

 ## How do I disable update notifications for desktop images?